freshheads/webpack-stats/README.md

 Requirements
 ------------

-This library works with PHP 5.5.9 or up.
+This library works with PHP 5.6.0 and up.